We get a lot of questions like “Why does Search Guard require TLS?” or “Can I run Search Guard without SSL?”.

 If you just want to test drive Search Guard, or set up a PoC, you do not have to deal with the TLS layer of Search Guard.

-update: The Search Guard Bundle has been replaced by our Search Guard Demo Installer see the documentation to learn more.
+: The Search Guard Bundle has been replaced by our Search Guard Demo Installer see the documentation

 We provide an Elasticsearch installation pre-configured with Search Guard and Search Guard SSL, un-creatively called “Search Guard Bundle”.
 You just need to download, unzip and start.
 The bundle comes with the enterprise features as well, so you can test all of them.
 The sgadmin CLI (to update the configuration) is also pre-configured with the correct command line settings.
 The only thing you need to do is update the configuration files, and run sgadmin.sh.